 Prior to this offering, there has been no public market for our common shares.
 Future sales of substantial amounts of our common shares in the public market after this offering, or the perception that those sales may occur, could adversely affect the prevailing market price for our common shares.
 Furthermore, since only a limited number of shares will be available for sale shortly after this offering because of contractual and legal restrictions on resale described below, sales of substantial amounts of common shares in the public market after the restrictions lapse could adversely affect the prevailing market price of our common shares as well as our ability to raise equity capital in the future.
-Furthermore, although we have applied to have our common shares listed on Nasdaq, we cannot assure you that there will be an active public trading market for our common shares.
+Furthermore, although we have applied to have our common shares listed on Nasdaq, we cannot assure you that there will be an active public trading market for our common shares

-Upon the closing of this offering, based on the number of our common shares outstanding as of June 30, 2022 and after giving effect to the conversion of our outstanding convertible notes into an aggregate of common shares upon the completion of this offering, assuming an initial public offering price of per share, which is the midpoint of the price range set forth on the cover page of this prospectus.
+Upon the closing of this offering, based on the number of our common shares outstanding as of September 30, 2022 and after giving effect to (i) the conversion of our outstanding convertible notes into an aggregate of 1,897,703 common shares, (ii) the issuance of 35,274 common shares pursuant to a settlement and subscription agreement, (iii) the conversion of accounts payable of \$1,587,139 into an aggregate of 661,312 common shares, and (iv) the issuance of 187,500 common shares to the Chief Executive Officer upon the completion of this offering, 15,225,349 common shares will be outstanding, in each case, assuming an initial public offering price of \$4.00 per share and no exercise of the underwriter's option to purchase additional shares.
 Of these common shares, all of the shares sold in this offering will be freely tradable without restriction or further registration under the Securities Act, except for any shares purchased by our "affiliates," as that term is defined in Rule 144 under the Securities Act, whose sales would be subject to the Rule 144 resale restrictions described below, other than the holding period requirement.

 All remaining common shares held by existing stockholders immediately prior to the consummation of this offering will be "restricted securities," as such term is defined in Rule 144 under the Securities Act.
 These restricted securities are eligible for public sale only if they are registered under the Securities Act or if they qualify for an exemption from registration under Rules 144 or 701 under the Securities Act, which are summarized below.
-We expect that substantially all of these shares will be subject to the 180-day lock-up period under the lock-up agreements described below.
-Upon expiration of the lock-up period, we estimate that approximately shares will be available for sale in the public market, subject in some cases to applicable volume limitations under Rule 144.
+We expect approximately 9,198,261 common shares will be subject to the 180-day lock-up period under the lock-up agreements described below.
+Upon expiration of the lock-up period, such common shares will be available for sale in the public market, subject in some cases to applicable volume limitations under Rule 144.

-In addition, of the common shares that were subject to stock options outstanding as of June 30, 2022, options to purchase 621,697 common shares were vested as of June 30, 2022 and, upon exercise, these shares will be eligible for sale subject to the lock - up agreements described below and Rules 144 and 701 under the Securities Act.
+In addition, of the common shares that were subject to stock options outstanding as of September 30, 2022, options to purchase 567,431 common shares were vested as of September 30, 2022 and, upon exercise, these shares will be eligible for sale subject to the lock - up agreements described below and Rules 144 and 701 under the Securities Act.